Stax

 How do I add this signature to Gmail?

-Click 'Copy signature' to copy it as rich text.
+Click 'Copy signature' to copy it text.
 In Gmail, go to Settings → See all settings → General → Signature → Create new.
 Paste the copied signature into the text box.
 The formatting should be preserved automatically.

 How do I add this signature to Outlook?